 Money laundering means concealing revenues from crime.
 Money laundering makes crimes undetectable.
 Criminals do more damage by increasing their criminal activities with these revenues.
 Countries struggle with money laundering to prevent these criminal activities.
-The Islamic Republic of Iran is among the countries that are aware of the risks of money laundering.
+The Islamic Republic of Iran is among the countries aware of the risks of money laundering.
 The Islamic Republic of Iran has accepted money laundering as a crime and took precautions with Anti-Money Laundering laws and regulations.

 The Central Bank of the Islamic Republic of Iran (CBI) is Iran's financial regulator.
 The Central Bank of the Islamic Republic of Iran (CBI) is responsible for organizing and supervising banks and financial institutions.
 The Central Bank of the Islamic Republic of Iran (CBI) 's responsibilities include protecting and preventing the Iranian financial system from financial crimes.
 Iran's Anti-Money Laundering Law came into force on February 6, 2008.
 The law includes money laundering crime and measures to prevent it.